RashidCodes/azure_dbt_core/README.md

 # Conclusion
 We now have a workflow that we can use to run dbt jobs in azure containerapps instead of dbt cloud.
 If you don't need all the bells and whistles that come with dbt cloud then I think you must explore other ways of running dbt jobs, such as Azure ContainerApps.

+# Clean up
+1. Delete the azure containerapp job in the portal.

+1. Use the script below to deprovision the rest of the resources.
+    ```bash
+    # navigate to resource directories and deprovision all resources tracked by terraform
+    cd IaC/
+    terraform destroy -auto-approve
+    cd ../IaC-ServicePrincipal
+    terraform destroy -auto-approve
+    ```

 # References
 ## Improve the build time of build pipelines
 https://stackoverflow.com/questions/62420695/how-to-cache-pip-packages-within-azure-pipelines

 ## Service Principals
 Automated tools that use Azure services should always have restricted permissions to ensure that Azure resources are secure.
 Therefore, instead of having applications sign in as a fully privileged user, Azure offers service principals.
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools.
 This identity is used to access resources.

 https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-service-principal